Josh Turner: 2007–2011: Everything Is Fine and Haywire

 On September 29, 2007, while giving an award to Roy Clark on Clark's 20th anniversary on the Grand Ole Opry, Turner was invited to become a member of the Grand Ole Opry.
 He was inducted by Vince Gill on October 27, 2007.
-He is the second youngest member after Carrie Underwood.
+At the time, he and Carrie Underwood were the youngest members of the Opry.

 Turner's third studio album for MCA Nashville, titled Everything Is Fine, was released on October 30, 2007.
 Its lead-off single, "Firecracker", became Turner's third Top Ten hit on the country music charts, peaking at No. 2.
 The second single from Everything Is Fine, a duet with Trisha Yearwood entitled "Another Try", was released in late January 2008, peaking at No. 15.
 The title track was released as the third single and peaked at No. 20.
 Everything Is Fine has been certified gold.

 At the end of June, Turner wrapped up recording his fourth album, Haywire.
 The lead-off single, "Why Don't We Just Dance", which was released on August 12, 2009, debuted at No. 57 on the U.S. Billboard Hot Country Songs chart for the week of September 5, 2009.
 The song went on to become Turner's third Number One hit, spending four consecutive weeks at the top in February 2010.
 The album was released on February 9, 2010, along with a deluxe version.
 "All Over Me" was released in April 2010 as the album's second single; it became Turner's fourth Number One.
 On September 27, 2010, Turner shot the video for "I Wouldn't Be a Man" in Nashville, which was the third single from Haywire.
 "Haywire" is now certified gold.